lilly-pad/lilly-pad/README.md

 - 👋 Hello!
 My name is Lillian A. Wood.
 Also known as @lilly-pad.
 - 👀 I'm a UCSD Class of 2022 graduate in Machine Learning and Neural Computation, minoring in Business.
-- 🌱 I have worked on both front and back end applications, so I'm actively working towards full stack.
+- 🌱 I have worked on both front and back-end projects and am working actively to get my foot in the door for full stack.
 - <3 Check out my projects!
 - 📫 And feel free to reach out:
       -  LinkedIn: linkedin.com/in/lillian-wood-b49ab3172